Preparing for the Interview

 - The interviewer learns the really good stuff about you.

-- You’re able to show you’ve researched the company and are interested in their organization.
+- You are able to show you have researched the company and are interested in their organization.

 - They can envision you as part of their team – they get a sense of “fit” from the interaction.

 - You leave with no regrets regarding woulda, shoulda, coulda.
 You want to nail it!